 Step 10.
 Top the dough with chopped pecans; if you have time, toast the pecans first for a truly nutty flavor.

-How to toast pecans on the stovetop - This takes just a few minutes.
-Place the pecans in a dry skillet over medium-low heat, stirring frequently until you can smell the nutty fragrance of the pecans.
+How to toast pecans on the stovetop – This takes just a few minutes.
+Place the pecans in a dry skillet over medium-low heat, stirring frequently until you can smell their nutty fragrance.
 This should take about two minutes.
 Remove from the skillet and let cool.

 Step 11.
-Roll each strip up long-wise in rolls and lay the rolls side-by-side.
+Roll each strip longwise, then lay the rolls side by side.
 If the filling oozes out of the roll, you can scrape it off and spoon it into the end of the roll.

 Starting at the top, braid the three rolls together.
-Turn the ends under the braid and then transfer the braided bread dough into a prepared bread pan.
+Turn the ends under the braid, then transfer the braided bread dough to a prepared bread pan.

 Cover the bread pan with a towel and let the dough rise in the pan for 1 hour.

-Bread pan tip - To remove the baked bread easily from a bread pan, spray the bottom of the pan with cooking spray, then cut a piece of parchment paper to fit into the bottom and sides of the pan with a bit of an overhang.
+Bread pan tip – To easily remove the baked bread from a bread pan, spray the bottom of the pan with cooking spray, then cut a piece of parchment paper to fit the bottom and sides of the pan, with a bit of overhang.
 When the bread is baked, remove the bread, pulling the parchment paper ends.

 Or, buy this amazing silicone bread lifter that works like a charm.